clorislili/CrayonRobo/README.md

   bash test.sh

 - Remember to change the argument --adapter_dir in test_model.sh to the directory you placed the ckpts.
+The default dir is at ./CrayonRobo/crayonrobo/exp